Top five digital radio alarm clocks for 2020

 This high-end alarm clock radio has premium build quality and is ideal for the bedroom routine, with a large, clear screen, alarms with snooze function and a sleep timer for those that love to listen at night as they’re falling asleep.
 It even supports Bluetooth, so you can stream your music wirelessly through the radio’s speakers.
 It’s not quite the best-sounding radio we’ve tested, but the sound is very good and spreads out well throughout the room.
 It’s a radio for those looking for stylish looks a cut above the cheap plastic found in many radios.
 Login to find out how easy our expert lab found this radio to use, and how good the maximum volume of this radio is.

 This dedicated alarm clock radio has a full-front screen that’s easy to read even when you've stood up out of bed.
-There's a generous several dozen presets and two direct-access buttons to save your favourite radio stations, and two handy USB sockets to charge your devices.
+The snooze button is large and easy to hit, and there's a generous several dozen presets and two direct-access buttons to save your favourite radio stations, plus two handy USB sockets to charge your devices.
 Bluetooth allows you to stream audio and access internet features like podcasts from your smartphone.

 Not found the product for you?
 Browse all of our radio reviews.